-- A person seeking any of the following must apply to the Board - - (a) approval of a training plan for the purposes of the Uniform Admission Rules rule 6(2)(b); - an exemption under the Legal Profession Uniform Law (b) (WA) section 18 from satisfying the specified academic qualifications prerequisite or the specified practical legal training prerequisite or both; - accreditation or reaccreditation of a law course, or a (c) provider of practical legal training, under the Legal Profession Uniform Law (WA) section 29. - An application referred to in subregulation (1) must be (2) - in the local approved form; and (a) - accompanied by the documents or other information (b) required by the local approved form; and - accompanied by the fee (if any) payable in respect of the (c) application under regulation 34.
+- (1) A person seeking any of the following must apply to the Board - (a) approval of a training plan for the purposes of the Uniform Admission Rules rule 6(2)(b); - (b) an exemption under the Legal Profession Uniform Law (WA) section 18 from satisfying the specified academic qualifications prerequisite or the specified practical legal training prerequisite or both; - (c) accreditation or reaccreditation of a law course, or a provider of practical legal training, under the Legal Profession Uniform Law (WA) section 29. - (2) An application referred to in subregulation (1) must be - (a) in the local approved form; and - (b) accompanied by the documents or other information required by the local approved form; and - (c) accompanied by the fee (if any) payable in respect of the application under regulation 34.